cirolosapio/app-extension-q-filter-configurator/README.md

 Quasar App Extension - QFilterConfigurator (q-filter-configurator)
 ===

-> Please note that QFilterConfigurator is in alpha state.

 QFilterConfigurator is an `UI App Extension` for [Quasar Framework v1](https://quasar.dev/).
 It will not work with legacy versions of Quasar Framework.

 This work is currently in `alpha` and there are expected changes while things get worked out.
 Your help with testing is greatly appreciated.